locaulker/03-advanced-react/TUTORIAL.md

 Challenge

 - let's add reset functionality
-- create function that set's people back to data array
+- create function that sets people back to data array
 - create another button, similar to clear just for reset
 - use conditional rendering to toggle between the buttons, depending on people value